alextaikato/sp500/README.md

-# Star War Survey
+# Predictive Model for S&P500 Market Status

-This repository contains a project that explains how gender specific trend emerges over the time for the sci-fi movies.
+This repository contains a Machine Learning project to make predictions about the future S&P500 market status using the historical data of market closing index.

 ### Objectives

-Below is the list of questions that we are looking to answer as a final outcome of this project:

-1. Does the rest of America realize that “The Empire Strikes Back” is clearly the best of the bunch?

-2. What are the gender specific movie likes/dislikes in the US?
+Using historical data on the price of the S&P500 Index, make predictions about future stock market status

 ### Goal Significance

-The first and foremost question is what the significance of the objectives mentioned above are.
-In other words, why does the list of questions above as a part of the objectives matter?
-Let’s enlist the reasons that clarify the importance of our objectives for this project.
+Why does the list of objectives above mention matter?
+What benefit we could derive by developing a Stock Market Predictive Model.
+Below are the goals we can enlist:

-* This information will provide very useful information to movie makers to identify gender specific market potentials.
+* This information will help us to forecast how the overall stock market as a whole will perform over the time

-* The information would also reveal very vital information about gender specific likes and dislikes for different entertainment topics.
+* The stock market performance will, in turn, give us an insight about the overall economic status

+* The S&P500 Index movement can provide us useful information about the business status of the top 500 corporate houses in the nation

 ### Technical Writeup ###